-4.3 CONSIDERATION OF HYDROCARBONS >C32
+4.3 CONSIDERATION OF PHCS > C32

-If the laboratory reports that hydrocarbons >C32 are present based on the chromatogram not returning to near baseline, the regulator may require that an alternate test method be used to quantify the C32-C50 range.
-If the C32-C50 fraction is required to be included in the risk assessment and SSTL calculation, it should be considered to be 20% aromatic and 80% aliphatic with the same physical, chemical and toxicological properties as the corresponding C21-C32 groups.
+If the laboratory reports that hydrocarbons $>C{32}$ are present based on the chromatogram not returning to near baseline, the regulator may require that an alternate test method be used to quantify the $C{32}$ - $C{50}$ range.
+If the $C{32}$ - $C{50}$ fraction is required to be included in the risk assessment and SSTL calculation, it should be considered to be 20% aromatic and 80% aliphatic with the same physical, chemical and toxicological properties as the corresponding $C{21}$ - $C{32}$ groups.

-4.5 ATLANTIC RBCA TOOL KIT LIMITATIONS
+4.4 ATLANTIC RBCA TOOL KIT LIMITATIONS

-4.5.1 Earthen Floors
+4.4.1 Earthen Floors

 The Tier I RBSL and Tier II PSSL Tables do not apply to buildings without concrete floors due to the increased vapour infiltration in the absence of a concrete barrier.
-At this point, the Atlantic RBCA Version 3 software is not recommended for use at Tier II with earthen floors.
+At this point, the Atlantic RBCA Version 3.2.2 software should not be used at the Tier II level for buildings with earthen floors.

-Alternatives to predictive modeling include engineered controls (e.g., pouring of concrete floors) and indoor air testing and/or soil vapour sampling.
+Buildings with dirt floors can be assessed in another manner deemed appropriate (and justified) by the site professional, with prior approval from the Provincial Regulator.
+Alternatives to predictive modeling include engineered controls (e.g., pouring of concrete floors, which could allow the use of the Tier I RBSL and Tier II PSSL Tables) and indoor air testing and/or soil vapour sampling.

-4.5.2 Inhalation Pathway - Heavy Hydrocarbon Fractions
+4.4.2 Inhalation Pathway - Heavy Petroleum Hydrocarbon Fractions

 The US TPH Criteria Working Group (TPHCWG) series of reports, published between 1997 and 1999, was used as the data source for the chemical, physical and toxicological properties of the petroleum hydrocarbon fractions.
-They were not able to find inhalation toxicity data for the aromatic and aliphatic fractions between C{16} and C{35} due to the very low volatility of these groups.
+They were not able to find inhalation toxicity data for the aromatic and aliphatic fractions between C16 and C35 due to the very low volatility of these groups.
 In order to account for the insignificant contribution to the inhalation pathway by these groups, Atlantic PIRI instructed the Tool Kit manufacturer set the contribution of these groups to the inhalation pathway at zero to eliminate mathematical errors that would have otherwise been generated by the Tool Kit.

-4.5.3 Groundwater Transport Model
+4.4.3 Groundwater Transport Model

-The Domenico groundwater transport equation used to assess site impacts on downgradient groundwater wells is an analytical model.
+The Domenico groundwater transport equation used to assess site impacts on down-gradient groundwater wells is an analytical model.
 The equation cannot consider the influence of a pumping well on the aquifer flow patterns.
 This simplicity may be adequate for assessing low volume pumping by residential wells.
 Often regulators will require empirical data even in low yield receptor well scenarios to confirm predictions.
 However, the model should not be applied where pumping systems create complicated flow fields or where vertical gradients affect contaminant transport.
-If high volume downgradient pumping wells (municipal or industrial) are being assessed, a more complex groundwater model or empirical data, or a combination of the two may be required for proper assessment.
+If high volume down-gradient pumping wells (municipal or industrial) are being assessed, a more complex groundwater model or empirical data, or a combination of the two may be required for proper assessment.